 They breed like mad.
 Common maybe but interesting and fun to have in your tank.
 My female guppies are voracious about food.
 They will steal the food right out of my cories mouths.
 Don't get between them and a worm.

 I love Guppy's.
 They are energetic, come in many colors, easy to breed, and available all the time.
 They are really fun to watch and can go with any theme you have whether it is a fantasy or natural.

 It is unanimous, guppies are so awesome!
 I have all community tanks and the majority are guppies.
 I have a five gallon planted tank with about ten guppies and a chinese algae eater, and a 12 gallon planted tank with about 15 guppies and a female beta, three glowlight tetras, and two cory catfish, and a 77 gallon planted tank with about 20 guppies, 10 platies, 2 swordtails, two rainbow fish, 3 gold barbs, 1 very large pleco, 3 siamese algae eaters, 3 chinese algae eater, and 2 cory catfish.
 They all get along wonderfully.
 But one thing is there should be about 3 females to 1 male guppy because the males will overwhelm the female by constantly chasing her around.
 So make sure there are enough females to share the love. ;o) I love to just sit and watch them and can't believe the beauty of the colors of my guppies.
 They are the best!!

+Very fun, and very pretty fish, can add alot of color to a tank.
 They are easy to breed, the females have less colors and a more fan-like anal fin, where the males are more colorful and have a pointed anal fin.